VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/wishlist-connection.md

 # WishlistConnection ==~object~==

-The `WishlistConnection` represents a connection to a list of wishlists.
+This type represents a connection to a list of wishlists.

 ## Fields